Social Sciences Degrees & Diplomas

 2. Anthropology and Archeology

 Understanding the origins of humanity or individual human cultures, their behaviors, and how they've developed can lead to insights that help change modern societies in positive ways.
 From distinctive languages and cultural practices to eye-opening physical artifacts, the discoveries made in these fields are often surprising, profound, and beneficial.
-It's why anthropologists and archeologists are expected to benefit from employment growth of 3.8 percent from 2014 to 2024.** But opportunities also exist for people who want to assist such professionals.
+It's why anthropologists and archeologists are expected to benefit from employment growth of six percent from 2021 to 2031.* But opportunities also exist for people who want to assist such professionals.

 Is anything more interesting than the human mind?
 It's what is most responsible for the way we behave.
 We're ruled by our emotions and intellect, which can often be irrational.
-But psychology gives us a way to observe and analyze how we relate to ourselves, to each other, and to our surroundings.
-It allows us to get a better handle on why we feel and act in certain ways.
-And it's a diverse field with opportunities to be found throughout research settings, clinical and counseling environments, and even business settings.
-In fact, between 2014 and 2024, jobs for industrial and organizational psychologists are projected to increase in number by 19 percent.**
+But psychology gives us a way to observe and analyze how we relate to ourselves, each other, and our surroundings.
+It allows us to better understand why we feel and act in certain ways.
+And it's a diverse field with psychology jobs found throughout research settings, clinical and counseling environments, and even business settings.
+In fact, from 2021 to 2031, jobs for industrial and organizational psychologists are projected to increase in number by four percent.*

 Like other social structures, public institutions such as government are always evolving.
 But our way of life depends on knowing how to maintain the effectiveness of our political systems so that smart policies can be enacted in spite of, or in conjunction with, prevailing political trends or media hype.
 So people with backgrounds in political science are often very valuable to organizations that have a practical interest in areas like public affairs or international relations.